darrenburns/o4t/README.md

 ## Usage

 Run `o4t` via the command line.

-Exit with <kbd>Esc</kbd>.
 Start typing the words on screen to immediately start a typing test.
-Press <kbd>Tab</kbd> to reset the test and pause.

 ### Configuration